latoyazamill/frontend-tester-page-react/README.md

 ## Testing use cases

+You will need your Client Id for each of the test cases below.
+Your Client Id can be found by logging in to [hellosign.com](https://app.hellosign.com/home/myAccount#api), navigating to your settings, clicking on API in the top navigation bar, and looking within the "API App" section on that page.

+After you get your Client Id, you will need to complete one of the following request to retrieve the `sign_url`, `claim_url`, or `edit_url`.

 1. **Embedded Signing** - Create an [embedded signature request](https://app.hellosign.com/api/embeddedSigningWalkthrough) with or without a template (the template can be create on hellosign.com).
 You will need the `signature_id` (for each signer) to get the embedded `sign_url` (for each signer) and complete the signature request in the iFrame.
 2. **Embedded Requesting** - Create an [embedded uncliamed draft](https://app.hellosign.com/api/embeddedRequestingWalkthrough) and use the `claim_url` to complete the request for signature in the iFrame.
 3. **Embedded Templates** - Create an embedded template draft and use the `edit url` to edit the template in the iFrame.

+If the above request was create in `test_mode` then you skip the domain verification by checking the box next to `Skip domain verification?`.

 ## More Info
 This frontend tester page is complimentary to separately use with the Node.js backend found [here](https://github.com/latoyazamill/hellosign-console-app).